aio-libs/aiokafka/docs/producer.rst

 is sent at a time.
 Additional calls to ``send_batch()`` against the same partition will wait for the inflight batch to be delivered before sending.

-Upon delivery, ``RecordMetadata.offset`` will match the batch's first message.
+Upon delivery, ``record.offset`` will match the batch's first message.